cdowd/twosamples/README.md

 The goal of twosamples is to allow easy two-sample testing using permutations.
 This package offers quick (O(n^2) worst) and memory light (O(n)) code for a number of standard distance metrics between two samples.
 Using permutations of observed samples to calculate null distributions for those metrics, this package also provides assumption free p-values for the samples coming from the same distribution.

+Details about the DTS statistic's calculation, and performance can be found [here.](https://arxiv.org/abs/2007.01360)

 Installation
 ------------